5/10/2024

 speaker

-Yeah, just like to thank everyone for coming.
-Again, it's Q1.
-We won't see everyone till, I guess, August here, but we're available for any questions.
-We're really excited where we are as a company.
-We're sitting with, you know, we're generating cash.
-The organic growth machine keeps going and we're ready to get to the next level of, you know, moving to getting this company over the $100 million mark.
-So that's what we're focused on right now.
-We're inching forward every quarter and we'll just keep running the business model per se and thanks everyone for their support.
+Yeah.
+Just like to thank everyone, uh, for, you know, for coming again, this Q1, we won't see everyone till I guess August here, but we're available for any questions.
+Uh, we're really excited where we are as a company.
+We're sitting with, uh, you know, we're generating cash, organic growth machine keeps going.
+Uh, and we are, we're ready to get to the next level, uh, of, you know, moving to, uh, getting this company over the a hundred million dollar mark.
+So, uh, that's what we're focused on right now.
+We're, we're, uh, You know, we're inching forward every quarter, and we'll just keep running the business model per se.
+And thanks, everyone, for their support.
 And if you need any questions answered, give us a call.
 Thanks, Dan.
 Thanks, Brian.
 Thanks, everyone.
-This concludes our call

 speaker